Mailing Address: PO Box 165, Westfield, Indiana 46074

 White has experience working for both Dodge City and Sedalia Parks and Recreation as a member of the grounds crew.
 Most recently, as the Head Groundskeeper for the City of Sedalia, White has gained the experience of managing a staff as well as coordinating daily, weekly and big picture planning.

-Ty and his wife Taylor reside in Kansas City with their two dogs, Bander and Cas.
+Ty and his wife Taylor reside in Kansas City with their daughter, Thea and two dogs, Bander and Cas.

 A native of Kansas City, Josh Nolen begins his second year as the Umpire Supervisor for United Travel Umpires in Kansas City.